etienne-bechara/crux/docs/module/log.md

 # Log Module

-Offers a logger service with predefined severity levels.
+Offers a log service with predefined severity levels.
 When called, broadcasts the message to all connected transports and based on their own configuration decide whether or not to publish at it.

 ---